Torege Cyclists’ Sunglasses

 Julbo Sherpa Mountain Hike Sunglasses

 Ever wanted to look like you walked out of a tactical United States militaryesque movie?
 Add that in with the fact that you’ll be in full protection with this premier pair of hiking sunglasses from Julbo.
 With leather guards along the edges of the frames, every shard of sunlight will stay out of your direct vision, allowing you to change to your environment without your sunglasses failing you.
 The design is flexible, breathable, and most importantly—ultradurable.
 With grips surrounding your ears in a more supportive manner, your Julbo mountain sunglasses will feel more like an extension of yourself than anything else.
+Love this product?
+Check out our review of the best Gucci sunglasses for our top picks.

 J+S Active Hiking Sunglasses

 Multiple-use design for sports, riding, hiking, and everything in between—all at a rock-bottom price.
 The J+S Active Sunglasses have quality protection from all UV light doesn’t have to cost you an arm and a leg—you can get all the protection that you need from the suns’ harmful rays without hurting your wallet in the process.
 Shade out the harsh reflections of the day with charcoal black lenses, allowing you to drive, climb, and hike with the best of them.
 Keep yourself completely protected while maintaining the smoldering posterior to passers-by.
-If you’re looking for style and function (and, let’s be honest, who isn’t?) you’ve met your match—pair this with any suit, casual wear, or athletic attire.
+If you’re looking for style and function (and, let’s be honest, who isn’t?) you’ve met your match—pair this with any suit, casual wear, or workout clothes.
 You won’t be disappointed.

 - ModelActive Plus